Celine Held: Feature films

 Held & George's research for their feature film debut Topside has been extensive.
 The pair created a documentary on homelessness 50 Moments, which premiered at South by Southwest.
 Held & George spent time in the tunnels before filming on Topside, and credit the inspiration for the film to books The Mole People: Life in the Tunnels Beneath New York City by Jennifer Toth and The Tunnel: the Underground Homeless of New York City by Margaret Morton.

-Held again collaborated with George to co-direct the 2024 thriller film Caddo Lake, released as an Max exclusive.
+Held again collaborated with George to co-direct the 2024 thriller film Caddo Lake, released as a Max exclusive.
 The film, originally titled Vanishings and later The Vanishings at Caddo Lake before being renamed for a final time before release, was filmed in 2021.
 The film stars Dylan O'Brien and Eliza Scanlen, Caddo Lake was produced by M. Night Shyamalan under his Blinding Edge Pictures banner.